rmarable/Ec2InstanceMaker/README.md

 ### Accessing Instances

-**access-instance.py** provides an easy mechanism for making SSH connections to EC2 Linux instances.
+**access-instance.py** provides an easy mechanism for making SSH connections to multiple EC2 Linux instances.
 When working with Windows EC2 instances, this script will provide the decrypted Administrator password and IP address which can then be pasted into a Remote Desktop Client within an easy-to-parse table.

 For a single Linux instance: